arpa2/libarpa2service/doc/design/a2idacl-intro.md

 The ACL segment syntax can be described as follows:

-1. Each ACL segment starts with a *%* followed by the first letter of the list it is subject to.
+1. Each ACL segment starts with a list specifier, a *%* followed by the first letter of the list it is subject to.

 2. Each following *extra segment* must start with a *+* character.